 Low-level Concerns

-Concerns may be graded low-level if the concern does not meet the criteria for an allegation; but the person* has acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
+Concerns may be graded low-level if the concern does not meet the criteria for an allegation; but the person has acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
 Example behaviours include, but are not limited to:

 Being over friendly with children.